Retail Foot Traffic: Definition, How to Increase and Track It

-See our breakdown of what it is, how it works, and how you can manage it effectively to boost your store’s performance.
+See our breakdown of what it is, how it works, and how you can increase it to boost your store’s sales.

 What is foot traffic?

 Foot traffic in retail is the number of people who enter a location within a set time period.
-It is also commonly referred to as footfall data.
+It is also commonly referred to as footfall.

 Footfall can be tracked using software, cameras, or even counted manually using counters at the entrance.
 Using the software is the most accurate method of tracking the data and can even give further insights on how to improve a location’s traffic.